Mexico: Baja California's Cape Region

 Tour balances paid by check/bank transfer may carry a 4% discount

-Connected to North America by a 770-mile peninsula, the Cape Region of Baja California is in some ways a familiar place, with many of the area’s plants and animals also found in California or the Sonoran desert of Arizona and west Mexico.
-Yet there are obvious differences – differences that have attracted natural historians for decades.
-There are many endemic plants and animals here, among them four currently recognized bird species and a number of distinctive subspecies, some of them obvious and likely to be split in the future.
+The Cape Region of southern Baja California is in some ways a familiar place.
+Many of the area’s plants and animals are also found in California or the Sonoran Desert of Arizona and west Mexico, but there are obvious differences, and those differences have attracted natural historians for decades.
+There are many endemic plants and animals, among them four currently recognized bird species and a number of distinctive subspecies, some likely to be split in the future.
 The tropical habitats of the southern peninsula are also a major wintering area for birds from western North America, and the nearshore waters are rich and diverse.
-In our quest for the Cape Region’s specialties, we’ll also be entertained by the spectacles of mixed flocks of wintering passerines, multitudes of shorebirds, and even some seawatching, and a tour highlight for many will be the side trip to commune with the Gray Whales of Magdalena Bay.
+In our quest for the Cape Region’s specialties, we’ll be entertained by the spectacles of mixed flocks of wintering passerines, multitudes of shorebirds, and even some seabird watching, but the tour highlight for some will be the side trip to commune with the Gray Whales of Magdalena Bay.

-This is a complete natural history tour, with a focus on the birds but also with attention to the plants, reptiles, mammals, and insects of southern Baja California.
+This is a complete natural history tour, with a focus on the birds but with attention paid to the plants, reptiles, mammals, and insects of the Cape Region.

 Tour Team

-Day 1: The tour begins this evening at 6:00 pm in the lobby of our hotel in San José del Cabo, Mexico.
+Day 1: The tour begins at 6:00 pm in the lobby of our hotel in San José del Cabo, Mexico.

 Day 2: We’ll bird the estuary of San José where a shallow, meandering freshwater creek meets the sea in an ever-changing delta only a few hundred yards across.
 In a region beset by an often very extended dry season, the creek is a veritable oasis.
-Being so close to human population always results in unanticipated changes in the nature of the marsh vegetation, but there are almost always a few Belding’s Yellowthroats in the stands of giant bullrush and cattails, and sometimes they can be abundant.
-The shallows also host numbers of ducks such as Cinnamon and Blue-winged Teal, several herons and egrets, including Reddish Egret, Common Gallinules, and Pied-billed Grebes.
-A look towards the ocean is worthwhile, usually resulting in Magnificent Frigatebirds and Brown Pelicans, and Heermann’s Gull is usually present.
-Later we’ll visit nearby desert, home to California Scrub-Jays, Blue-gray Gnatcatchers, Verdin and possibly Gray Thrasher.
-We’ll spend the rest of the day checking areas with larger trees in search of migrants of many species and where we’ll likely get our first views of Xantus’s Hummingbird.
+Being so close to human populations always results in unanticipated changes in the nature of the marsh vegetation, but there are usually a few Belding’s Yellowthroats in the stands of giant bullrush and cattails, and sometimes they can be abundant.
+The shallows also host ducks such as Cinnamon and Blue-winged Teal, several herons and egrets including Reddish Egret, Common Gallinule, and Pied-billed Grebe.
+A look over the ocean often results in Magnificent Frigatebird and Brown Pelican, and Heermann’s Gull is usually present.
+Later we’ll visit nearby desert, home to California Scrub-Jay, Blue-gray Gnatcatcher, Verdin, and possibly Gray Thrasher.
+We’ll spend the rest of the day checking areas with larger trees in search of wintering migrants, and we’ll likely get our first views of Xantus’s Hummingbird.
 Night in Los Barriles.

-Day 3: We’ll depart very early for the northern foothills of the Sierra Laguna.
-Here a road reaches about 2500 feet elevation and we’ll search for several endemic forms (many likely true species) that prefer the oak woodlands and even some that occasionally descend from the higher elevation pine-oak woodlands.
-Among the birds we should see are California Towhee, the pale “San Lucas” American Robin, the dark-eyed “Narrow-fronted” Acorn Woodpecker, the “Viosca’s” Band-tailed Pigeon without a tail band, and the not-so-different Warbling Vireo.
-If we’re very lucky, we could see the endemic subspecies of White-breasted Nuthatch, Oak Titmouse, Spotted Towhee, but one that is most likely is the relatively common “Cape” Northern Pygmy-Owl, with its slightly higher-pitched and faster-paced song.
-Wintering Cassin’s Kingbird also occur here, and the woodland is home to many wintering passerines such as a few Black-and-white and abundant Black-throated Gray Warblers.
-If the weather is sunny, this is also a good place to spot the highly colorful San Lucan Rock Lizard and the endemic Cape Spiny Lizard.
-We’ll return after lunch to our hotel and spend some time watching the sea and beach which might host Brown Booby and the ever-present Magnificent Frigatebirds.
+Day 3: We’ll depart very early for the northern foothills of the Sierra La Laguna, traveling a road that reaches an elevation of about 2500 feet.
+We’ll search for several endemic forms (many likely true species) that prefer the oak woodlands and even some that occasionally descend from the higher elevation pine-oak.
+Among birds we should see are California Towhee, the pale “San Lucas” American Robin, the dark-eyed “Narrow-fronted” Acorn Woodpecker, the “Viosca’s” Band-tailed Pigeon, without a tail band, and the not-so-different Warbling Vireo.
+If we’re very lucky, we could see the endemic subspecies of White-breasted Nuthatch, Oak Titmouse, and Spotted Towhee, but the one that is most likely is the relatively common “Cape” Northern Pygmy-Owl with its slightly higher-pitched and faster-paced song.
+Wintering Cassin’s Kingbird occurs here, and the woodland is home to many wintering passerines such as a few Black-and-white and abundant Black-throated Gray Warblers.
+If the weather is sunny, this is also a good spot for the highly colorful San Lucan Rock Lizard and the endemic Cape Spiny Lizard.
+After lunch, we’ll return to our hotel and sea watching which might reveal Brown Booby and the ever-present Magnificent Frigatebird.
 Night in Los Barriles.

 Day 4: We’ll have a relaxed morning in the deserts and estuaries on the Gulf of California coast.
-The desert here has abundant Bursera microphylla trees which provide food for wintering Gray Vireos and Ash-throated Flycatchers, while the resident California Quail, Greater Roadrunner, Costa’s Hummingbird, Loggerhead Shrike, Cactus Wren, California Gnatcatcher, and Black-throated Sparrow are possible.
-Almost anywhere we might stumble into flocks of wintering Brewer’s and Clay-colored Sparrows, and some years Lark Buntings are numerous.
-After lunch we’ll continue with a birding stop or two to our next hotel on the charming waterfront in La Paz and will have the rest of the afternoon off.
+The desert here has abundant Bursera microphylla trees which provide food for wintering Gray Vireo and Ash-throated Flycatcher, while resident California Quail, Greater Roadrunner, Costa’s Hummingbird, Loggerhead Shrike, Cactus Wren, California Gnatcatcher, and Black-throated Sparrow are possible.
+We might stumble into flocks of wintering Brewer’s and Clay-colored Sparrows almost anywhere, and some years Lark Bunting is numerous.
+After lunch we’ll continue, with a birding stop or two, to our next hotel on the charming waterfront in La Paz, with nothing scheduled for the rest of the afternoon.
 Night in La Paz.

-Day 5: We’ll spend a very full but slow-paced morning in the La Paz area, which includes some of the best shorebird mudflats in western Mexico.
-Numbers of Least and Western Sandpipers, Willets, Long-billed Curlews, Marbled Godwits, Wilson’s, Black-bellied and Semipalmated Plovers winter here, and a full complement of herons and egrets are possible.
-Nearby are the sewage ponds and well-watered agricultural fields where Black-bellied Whistling-Duck, Crested Caracara, American Avocet, Black-necked Stilt, Vermilion Flycatcher and American Pipit are among many birds that will keep us busy for the rest of the day.
-As a result of this abundance, Peregrine Falcon and Merlin consider this a great place to spend the winter.
-This area is also notable for the list of vagrants that have been discovered here, and we’ll make an attempt to see any that have been reported, or perhaps we’ll find our own.
-We’ll have a break after lunch during which birders might spot a Blue-footed Booby patrolling the harbor waters across the street from our hotel while a stroll in the shopping district may be on the agenda for some, followed by an optional late afternoon outing to the nearby mudflats, mangroves, or a return to the sewage ponds.
+Day 5: We’ll spend a very full but slow-paced morning in the La Paz area, including some of the best shorebird mudflats in Western Mexico.
+Numbers of Least and Western Sandpipers, Willet, Long-billed Curlew, Marbled Godwit, and Wilson’s, Black-bellied, and Semipalmated Plovers winter here, and a full complement of herons and egrets is possible.
+The nearby sewage ponds and well-watered agricultural fields hold Black-bellied Whistling-Duck, Crested Caracara, American Avocet, Black-necked Stilt, Vermilion Flycatcher, and American Pipit among many other birds, keeping us busy for the rest of the day.
+For obvious reasons, Peregrine Falcon and Merlin also consider this a great place to spend the winter.
+The area is also notable for the list of vagrants that have been discovered here, and we’ll make an attempt to see any that have been reported, or perhaps we’ll find our own.
+We’ll have a break after lunch during which birders might spot a Blue-footed Booby patrolling the harbor waters across the street from our hotel while others might choose a stroll in the shopping district.
+There will be an optional late afternoon outing to the nearby mudflats and mangroves, or perhaps a return to the sewage ponds.
 Night in La Paz.

-Day 6: We’ll have the first part of this day to bird once more the areas near La Paz, venturing a bit farther afield to areas north of town where a giant cactus grove is home to both Gila Woodpecker and Gilded Flicker.
-North of there, the rocky shore should have American Oystercatcher, Yellow-footed Gull, and Brandt’s Cormorant while patches of mangrove might harbor Ridgeway’s Rail, the lovely Mangrove Yellow Warbler, and Northern Waterthrush.
-The nearby dwarf desert with fascinating plant forms will draw our attention, and Tiger Whiptails and Zebra-tailed Lizards will tease us as they dart away.
+Day 6: We’ll have the first part of the day to bird near La Paz, venturing a bit farther afield to the north of town where a giant cactus grove is home to both Gila Woodpecker and Gilded Flicker.
+Farther north, the rocky shore should have American Oystercatcher, Yellow-footed Gull, and Brandt’s Cormorant while patches of mangrove might harbor Ridgway’s Rail, the lovely Mangrove Yellow Warbler, and Northern Waterthrush.
+The nearby dwarf desert with fascinating plant forms will draw our attention, and Tiger Whiptail and Zebra-tailed Lizard will tease us as they dart away.
 If there are any flowers, some interesting butterflies such as Mexican Giant and Hepburn’s Metalmarks and the snazzy Silver-banded Hairstreak could occur.
-We’ll depart right after lunch to make the three and one-half hour drive to Puerto San Carlos, a fishing village on Magdalena Bay.
+We’ll depart right after lunch to make the three and one-half-hour drive across the Baja California Peninsula to Puerto San Carlos, a Pacific Coast fishing village on Magdalena Bay.
 Night in Puerto San Carlos.

-Day 7: This morning we’ll take a four-hour boat trip on the bay during which we may get extremely close to Gray Whales, an experience not soon forgotten.
-It’s about an hour’s boat ride to the mouth of the bay where the whales tend to congregate as they arrive from their summer feeding and gestation areas as far north as the Chukchi and Beaufort seas.
+Day 7: We’ll take a four-hour boat trip on the bay during which we may get extremely close to Gray Whales, an experience not soon forgotten.
+It’s about an hour’s boat ride to the mouth of the bay where the whales tend to congregate as they arrive from their summer feeding and gestation areas as far north as the Chukchi and Beaufort seas off northwestern Alaska.
 Sometimes loafing, sometimes in active courtship and mating, they often approach the boats out of curiosity.
-Plenty of birds also will be seen along the way with Royal Terns, Brandt’s Cormorants, Western Gulls, and Brown Pelicans in amazing abundance.
+Plenty of birds will be seen along the way with Royal Tern, Brandt’s Cormorant, Western Gull, and Brown Pelican in amazing abundance.
 After the boat ride and perhaps some mangrove birding, we’ll make the long drive back south, ending the day in the lush oasis of Todos Santos on the west side of the peninsula.
 Night in Todos Santos.

-Day 8: We’ll have an easy day of birding near Todos Santos today.
-Palm oases, hedgerows, parks and agricultural fields can hold concentrations of wintering birds, such as warblers, sparrows, buntings, and orioles, and in the process we might discover a fun vagrant.
+Day 8: We’ll have an easy day of birding near Todos Santos.
+Palm oases, hedgerows, parks and agricultural fields can hold concentrations of wintering birds, such as warblers, sparrows, buntings, and orioles, and in the process, we might discover a fun vagrant.
 We’ll also be back in the range of Xantus’s Hummingbird and Belding’s Yellowthroat, so we might have a chance to reacquaint ourselves with these endemics.
 Night in Todos Santos.

 Tour Information (Click to see more)